ibm-cloud-docs/vmware-service/vmaas/vcda-migrating.md

 {: note}

 1. From VMware Customer Connect, download the **VMware Cloud Director Availability On-premises Appliance** ``.ova`` file to a server that has a network connection to the vCenter Server.

+   Entitlements are not required for the VMware Cloud Director Availability On-premises Appliance.
+For more information about creating a VMware Customer Connect account, see [VMware Customer Connect](https://customerconnect.vmware.com/account-registration). {: external}
+   {: note}

 2. Log in to VMware vCenter Server and navigate to the cluster name.
 3. Right-click the cluster name and click **Deploy OVF Template...**.
 4. From the **Deploy OVF Template** window, complete the following configurations.
 After you complete the configuration for each tab, click **NEXT** to move to the next tab.